sklabsdev/docs.sklabs.dev/docs/intercom-apps/zoom-meetings.md

 ![](images/zoom5.png)

-Once clicked send, a meeting will be created and the invitation will be send to your customer:
+Once you have clicked send, a meeting will be created and the invitation will be sent to your customer:

 ![](images/zoom6.png)